KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 [`--stop-on-failure`](cmdline-stop-on-failure), `--no-stop-on-failure`
 This option controls if the build will be aborted as soon as a failure occurs.
 Default behavior is --stop-on-failure.
-You may override it if you wish to press on with the rest of the modules in the build, to avoid wasting time in case the problem is with a single module.
+You may override it if you wish to still process the rest of the modules in the build, to avoid wasting time in case the problem is with a single module.

 See also the [stop-on-failure](#conf-stop-on-failure) configuration file